 Overall, a solid strength training program is prioritized over cardio for this body type.
 Men, make sure to strength training your bigger muscle groups, like your legs and core, it will actually pump more testosterone to your body so that you will build more muscle overall!
 So don’t skip leg day!

 Endomorphs have a slower metabolism and tend to store fat more easily.
-A strict diet is more important for this body type, limiting carbs, alcohol and sugary foods while replacing it with vegetables, healthy fats, complex carbs and lean protein.
-Leafy greens, protein and healthy fats like avocados will help the body burn fat to keep you lean.
+A strict diet is more important for this body type, limiting carbs, alcohol and sugary foods.
+A diet rich with vegetables, healthy fats, complex carbs and lean protein is recommended.
+Leafy greens, protein and healthy fats, like avocados, will help the body burn fat to keep you lean.
 Overall this person needs a very nutrient dense diet in order to help store less body fat.
-Sorry endomorphs, but your diet is the most strict, but the good news is, if you get your diet on point, you will respond relatively quickly to a training program.
+Sorry endomorphs, but your diet is the most strict.
+The good news is, if you get your diet on point, you will respond relatively quickly to a training program.

-Beginner endomorphs should start on a low impact exercise plan to avoid injury and overtraining, but eventually, work up to daily moderate to high-intensity cardio and total body circuit style training.
+Beginner endomorphs should start on a low impact exercise plan to avoid injury and overtraining.
+They should eventually work up to daily moderate to high-intensity cardio and total body circuit style training.
 The typical strength training rep scheme to lose weight and lean out is 15-30 repetitions, 2-3 sets.
 Intermediate to advanced endomorphs can implement moderate to intense circuit style training into their regimen to lose more weight.
-30/30 interval training (30 seconds intense work, 30 seconds rest) is a great way to keep you moving during your workouts and keep them entertaining.
-You can play around with interval training using a combination of total body exercises, plyometrics or just hop on a treadmill and run uphill.
-Tabata, (20/10 interval training) for four minutes is a really challenging one.
-It’s a miserable workout, but you’ll feel on top of the world at the end.
+30/30 interval training (30 seconds intense work, 30 seconds rest) is a great way to keep you moving during your workouts.

-Overall Endomorphs should prioritize fat burning through circuit-style/interval training into their routines, and for best results, really hone in on perfecting your diet.
+Overall Endomorphs should prioritize fat burning through circuit and interval training.
+For best results, really hone in on perfecting your diet.

 Mesomorphs naturally have a stronger, more athletic and muscular build.
 Mesomorphs gain fat easier than ectomorphs but harder than endomorphs.
 A high protein diet is preferred, with a sufficient amount of complex carbs for sustained energy.
-Obviously, you can’t go wrong with a nutrient dense diet, so eat your leafy greens!
 However, with this body type, if you have a poor diet and a sedentary lifestyle, you will become overweight.
 Cardiovascular strength is usually not as strong in this body type, so endurance training is recommended.
-Yes, I know long intensity cardio can be boring, but if it’s great for the heart than why not!
-If you are trying to lose weight and lean out with this body type, moderate to high-intensity cardiovascular training, similar to what endomorphs do is very effective.
+If you are trying to lose weight and lean out, moderate to high-intensity cardiovascular training is very effective.
 If you want to build muscle, you're in luck because you already have the genetic makeup to respond relatively quickly to a strength training program.
-Typically a total body strength training program of 2-3 times per week of moderate to heavy weights with a rep scheme of 6-12 reps, 3-5 sets will do the trick.